Content Strategy amid Multichannel, Multiscreen, Content Consuming Craziness

-Everhart mentions a Nielsen study last year where more than 30,000 respondents participated.
+Everhart mentions a Nielsen study of more than 30,000 respondents.
 In the study, about 58% said that they browse the internet while watching video programming.
 Another 47% said they engage with friends on social media.

 To be honest, I expected the latter.
 We are a bit voyeuristic – we just gotta know what Rick said about Julie after she reacted to the last scene.
 In that way, our entertainment habits have always been a bit… complicated.
 With social media, it’s like having all your friends together in one room.
 It’s also kinda fun to ‘watch-and-snark’ while viewing Fox News or Keeping Up With The Kardashians (see what I just did there?).
 But what surprises me is this revelation: 58% of viewers are also engaged in browsing websites!
 So, if we can’t find something to snark about, we browse Bing??
 For what?
 Shoes?
 Games?
 Tchotchke?

 Apparently, we content consumers don’t know how to be entertained by only one thing at a time anymore.
 We’ve become habitual content eaters.
 Streaming video ain’t enough.
 Now we have to glob it down with insipid cute kitty memes.

 In any case, it’s never been easy for entertainment show producers.
 Ever since the advent of the remote control, content creators have been fighting the urge to channel surf during commercials or slow points in the plot.
 As for advertisers and promoters, it’s even more of a challenge to keep a lock on viewer attention.
 Funny little observation – marketers have always better ways to measure audience behavior patterns.
 Along comes the Internet (and ever increasing power of unlimited bandwidth) and now I’m sure they feel like a dog at the end of a firehose.
 My main point here: our world is a lot more complicated than anyone imagines.
 It is especially so for content development and placement.